stanley-1/tp/docs/UserGuide.md

 <br>

 ### Add / Edit dates of occasions associated with contacts: `edit INDEX [date/NAME:YYYY-MM-DD[:monthly|:yearly]]…​`

-Adds dates of occasions (birthdays, appointments) associated with a contact.
+Adds / Edits dates of occasions (birthdays, appointments) associated with a contact.

 Format: `edit INDEX [date/NAME:YYYY-MM-DD[:monthly|:yearly]]…​`
 * Adds a date for the contact at the specified `INDEX`.